What are the prettiest villages in Essex?

 Whilst this is above average for the wider Suffolk area, the village offers residents some great amenities, as well as a perfect location to commute to Bury.

-Another of the prettiest villages in Essex has to be Wivenhoe.
+Another of the lovely villages to live in Essex has to be Wivenhoe.

 This unique village has gathered a real name for itself as one of Essex’s most diverse villages.